Beijing in a Day || Is it Possible?

-Both of these are relatively close to one and other to see in one day located in South West Beijing.
+Both of these are relatively close to one another.

 To get to the Beijing Automobile Museum, you are going to need to get off at Keyilu Station on line 9 and get out exit C. Continue walking south and across the first road, you’ll see an oddly shaped grey building.

 This is the greatest collection of cars in all of China.
 Enough said.